user482014948/SurvivorWorld/README.md

    * Several `GptParser`s allow mapping of a wide range of natural language statements onto the valid action space.

 ### Agent
+1. `agent/` holds all components of agent cognition.

+### Assets
+1. `assets/` includes prompts and agent persona templates